chief-space-cops

 OVERVIEW

-Space Cops premiered on September 16th, 1979 and immediately changed the American television landscape by challenging stereotypes, tackling difficult subject matter, and mixing genres.
+Space Cops premiered on September 17th, 1978 and immediately changed the American television landscape by challenging stereotypes, tackling difficult subject matter, and mixing genres.

 The series follows a pair of detectives in the Interplanetary Police Squadron: Jonny Ritz (Gene Paul Bundy), the dark-haired bad boy who will do whatever it takes to get his man... and his ladies; and Don Geronimo (Jackie Franklin) who spent his entire childhood in a Martian orphanage and uses his job to fill the vacuous hole inside him.
 After interfering with galactic diplomacy, Don and Jonny were busted down to Earth duty (the worst beat in the solar system) and struggled to restart their careers on a world they were completely unfamiliar with.
 While Ritz didn't have time for procedure and Geronimo seemed to be a stickler for paperwork, it was actually Don that was always on the verge of exploding due to his unresolved emotional issues.

-Of course, the driving force of the show was the Chief (Reginald Cockswayne); a hardline boss who went to any means to make sure Geronimo and Ritz learned old-school police work...
+Of course, the driving force of the show was “The Chief” (Reginald Cockswayne); a hardline boss who went to any means to make sure Geronimo and Ritz learned old-school police work...
 Earth style.
 Space Cops' producers used the Chief to turn the traditional cop show formula on its ear.
 While he often accused his detectives of being "loose cannons," it became clear that Chief was actually the most unpredictable and dangerous component of the trio.

 THE CAST